olajio/es_role_updates/readme.md

 # Elasticsearch Role Manager for Cross-Cluster Search

-A Python tool that automatically fixes Elasticsearch roles so users can generate CSV reports when working with Cross-Cluster Search (CCS) remote indices.
+Thisn script automatically fixes Elasticsearch roles so users can generate CSV reports when working with Cross-Cluster Search (CCS) remote indices.

 ## The Problem